netauth/netauth.org/content/ecosystem/pam-helper/_index.md

 recent version, especially if you are on a Debian derived distribution.

-Compiling from source follows the standard process for Go executables.
+Precompiled binaries are also available from the GitHub releases page.

 ## Configuration